 The federal government dismissed two counts of conspiracy to commit armed bank robbery against the man and his case was investigated by the Federal Bureau of Investigation, the Washington County Sheriff’s Office, and the Hagerstown Police Department.

 If you or a member of your family is facing weapons or robbery charges, the Maryland lawyers at criminal defense law firm Alpert Schreyer, LLC can help.
 Their Maryland robbery defense attorneys have many years of experience defending clients on a wide range of weapons charges and know how to build an aggressive defense for their clients.
-To schedule a free consultation with their Maryland criminal defense lawyers, call them today at 866.444.6363.
+To schedule a free case evaluation with their Maryland criminal defense lawyers, call them today at 866.444.6363.

 Source article: http://www.nvdaily.com/news/2009/06/city-man-gets-nearly-57-years-for-md-ban.html